-- Set the fridge temperature to it’s warmest setting so not too much condensation forms when it is brought back up to room temperature.
+- Set the fridge temperature to its warmest setting so not too much condensation forms when brought back up to room temperature.

 - When you remove the cake from the fridge, leave it sealed in the box until it reaches room temperature, and you will, hopefully, prevent any condensation from forming and spoiling any decorations.
 The cardboard box, silica-gel, or rice should absorb it.

 If the filling doesn’t need refrigeration, then store fondant covered cakes in a cool place.
 The fondant will seal the cake, and it will stay fresh for a couple of days.
 Don’t refrigerate a rich fruit cake covered in fondant.
-Put it in a box, store in a cool place, and it will keep for a long time.
+Put it in a box, store it in a cool place, and it will keep for a long time.

-Some domestic fridges are also low humidity.
-You can test the level of the moisture in your fridge by setting it to the warmest setting and placing a small, fondant covered, real cake (not a cake dummy because it won’t work) unboxed, in the fridge.
+Some domestic fridges are also low in humidity.
+You can test the moisture level in your fridge by setting it to the warmest setting and placing a small, fondant covered, real cake (not a cake dummy because it won’t work) unboxed in the fridge.
 Leave it overnight, and you will be able to see if it has gathered any condensation.
 You may be the lucky one who doesn’t need to put the cake in a cardboard box.

-Note: If you are going to use a domestic fridge for storing cakes, then it shouldn’t be used for other food.
+Note: If you are using a domestic fridge for storing cakes, it shouldn’t be used for other food.
 Rolling fondant absorbs flavors and smells from anything it’s placed near.
-If you repurpose a fridge for your cakes, then wash it out thoroughly with a mild soap, rinse it well, dry, then wipe it down with lemon juice and that will eliminate any residue of smells, etc.
+If you repurpose a fridge for your cakes, then wash it out thoroughly with a mild soap, rinse it well, dry it, then wipe it down with lemon juice, and that will eliminate any residue of smells, etc.

 Your fridge can become a cake fridge…

 Because I know how expensive buying specialized equipment can be, I have been searching the internet to find a way to convert a domestic refrigerator into a cake fridge.